Want the perfect workout program?

 How To Perform Dead Hangs

-*** Beginners can opt to keep their feet on the ground to take some of the weight if needed
+Beginners: You can opt to keep your feet on the ground to take some of the weight off, if needed.

 These are easy to progress on.
 Start with hanging for time.
 For example, once you can comfortably hang for 30 seconds, you can add some weight.
 Work back up to hanging for 30 seconds, then add a little more.